jewettaij/visfd/doc/doc_filter_mrc.md

 ```
 where "**fraction**" is a number between 0 and 1.
 (A smaller number means less overlap is permitted.
- Setting fraction = 1.0 disables this feature.)
+ Setting fraction = 1.0 disables this feature.
+ Radii are estimated according to the formula r≈σ√3.
+ Negative values of "fraction" are permitted.)

 #### Specifying the radius or diameter of the objects of interest:

 The "**-blobr**", "**-blobd**", (and "**-blobr1**" "**-blobd1**") arguments
 are all variants of the
 "**-blob**" (and "**-blob1**") argument whose parameters are (more conveniently)
-specified by the approximate radius(r≈σ√2) or diameter(d≈σ2√2) of the objects
+specified by the approximate radius(r≈σ√3) or diameter(d≈σ2√3) of the objects
 that you wish to detect within the image (instead of the Gaussian width, σ).